 A beautiful historic mansion sits in the suburb of Werribee in Victoria.
-It’s stunning architecture and rich history is also the home of not one, but 2 tragedies.
+Its stunning architecture and rich history are also the home of not one, but 2 tragedies.

 Andrew passed away 3 years later of heart disease and left the property to his sons George and John Percy with the provision that his wife Mary could live there until the end of her days.

 Mary Bigbie was the first cousin to Andrew and Thomas.
 After her parents refused to let her marry Thomas when he asked for her hand, she married his brother Andrew and came to Australia.
 They had 8 children together.
 Along with husband Andrew and 3 of their children.
 They settled at Werribee Park Mansion as, by this time, a lot of the children had grown up and went on to marry and have children of their own.
 In 1908, Mary met a tragic fate of her own in the mansion.
 One night she went to bed and her hair caught alight from a candle on her bedside.
 She did not survive the injuries.